This post may contain affiliate links which won’t change your price but will share some commission.

 - Increase the amount of red pepper flakes if you like a little more heat.

-- Use extra lean ground beef instead of ground turkey.
+- Use extra lean ground beef or ground chicken instead of ground turkey.

 - Throw in a (drained) jar of mushrooms to make this dish even more substantial.
 Or, if you are feeling really ambitious, use 8 ounces of fresh mushrooms, washed and sliced, and cooked until soft.